-Myopia, also called nearsightedness or shortsightedness, is a ( vision defect) of the eye in which with accommodation completely relaxed, parallel light rays entering the eye come to a focus in front of the retina, creating a blurred image.
+Myopia, also called nearsightedness or shortsightedness, is a refractive error ( vision defect) of the eye in which with accommodation completely relaxed, parallel light rays entering the eye come to a focus in front of the retina, creating a blurred image.

 Structure of the Nearsighted Eye:

-In the nearsighted eye, the eyeball is too long or the is too steep (has too much curvature).
+In the nearsighted eye, the eyeball is too long or the cornea is too steep (has too much curvature).
 As a result, the light entering the eye is not focused correctly and distant objects look blurred.

 Symptoms and Signs of Myopia (Nearsightedness)